ewoks-kit/ewoks/doc/howtoguides/inspect_workflows.rst

 Desktop GUI
 -----------

-You can also inspect parameters visually using the desktop GUI:
+You can also inspect parameters visually using the :ref:`desktop GUI <ewoks-canvas>`:

 .. code:: bash